OutSystems/docs-odc/src/eap/manage-users.md

 # Manage Users

-This article provides an overview of how users set their user names and passwords, and how authentication works in OutSystems.
+This article provides an overview of how users set their names and passwords, and how authentication works in OutSystems.

 With the OutSystems identity service: